- Research Internships

 Each internship requires the student to engage in project activities one day a week throughout term or over summer.
 The internship can be work based, usually comprised of a short-term or small scale body of work that the student will complete over a time period defined by the organisation.
 This work often includes administrative duties, report writing, public engagement, presentation of work, meeting attendance and participation in training activities.
 Alternatively, the internship can be project based, including activities such as literature review and research activities (e.g. data collection and analysis).
 In each case the student has an organisational supervisor; the host supervisor should monitor the workload to ensure it is appropriate for the student, and manageable within the given timescale.

 The School-organised internships are not usually paid, but students can now gain 15 credits for their internships via the new work-related learning module.
 This module is based on the student completing an internship (school-organised or student-organised) along with two pieces of graded coursework.

-If you want to find out more about the employability programme, students and organisations can contact Dr Amy Irwin.
+If you want to find out more about the employability programme, please contact Dr Oliver Hamlet.